pagekite/PyPagekite/README.md

 <a                                                              name=lic></a>
 ### 16. Credits and licence ###

+Please see individual files for details on their licensing; as a rule Python source code falls under the same license as pagekite.py, documentation (including this document) under the Creative Commons Attribution-ShareAlike (CC BY) 3.0, and sample configuration files are placed in the Public Domain.

+If these licensing terms to not suit you for some reason, please contact the authors as it may be possible to negotiate alternate terms.

+#### This document ####

+This document is (C) Copyright 2010-2011, Bjarni Rúnar Einarsson and The Beanstalks Project ehf.

+This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit
+<http://creativecommons.org/licenses/by-sa/3.0/> or send a letter to
+Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.

+#### pagekite.py ####

 Pagekite.py is (C) Copyright 2010-2011, Bjarni Rúnar Einarsson and The Beanstalks Project ehf.